ReGIS-org/regis-stack/docs/NewProject.rst

         "title": "MyProject",                       # The project Title.
 Any string "description": "Description for MyProject", # The project Description.
-Any string "url": "https://github.com/MyProject",      # Url of the project, if any "isDynamic": true,                          # isDyanamic means the changes to the
+Any string "url": "https://github.com/MyProject",      # Url of the project, if any "isDynamic": true,                          # isDynamic means the changes to the
                                                     # project that are made using the user
                                                     # interface are saved to the disk
         "expertMode": 3,                            # Level of expertise of the use.